lupyuen/lupyuen.github.io/src/i2c.md

     Because Mynewt exposes an I2C API that __controls the I2C Stop Bit explicitly__. [(See this `last_op` parameter)](https://mynewt.apache.org/latest/os/modules/hal/hal_i2c/hal_i2c.html#c.hal_i2c_master_write)

     When porting BL602 I2C to Mynewt, we need to reconcile the two styles of I2C coding: __Register Address vs Stop Bit.__

+1. We talked about reading I2C Registers...
+What about __writing to I2C Registers__?

+    The code should be similar.
+The demo program contains code for writing to I2C Registers, but it hasn't been tested.
+And it needs cleaning up.
+[See this](https://github.com/lupyuen/bl_iot_sdk/blob/i2c/customer_app/sdk_app_i2c/sdk_app_i2c/demo.c#L376-L414)

+1.  __BL602 SPI__ doesn't have a Low Level HAL...
+It only comes as a High Level HAL with FreeRTOS.
+Which will be a challenging exploration.
+[See this](https://github.com/lupyuen/bl_iot_sdk/blob/i2c/components/hal_drv/bl602_hal/hal_spi.c)

 1. Quiz for the Reader: What could go wrong with this code?